Necrophilia: Luis Garavito

+Luis Garavito (1957–2023) was a Colombian serial killer who murdered more than 100 young boys in the 1990s in his native country of Colombia, as well as in neighboring Ecuador and Venezuela.
+He was known to sexually assault and mutilate some of the bodies.

 Karen Greenlee

 In 1987, Karen Greenlee gave a detailed interview called "The Unrepentant Necrophile" for Jim Morton's (edited by Adam Parfrey) book Apocalypse Culture.
 In this interview, she stated that she had a preference for younger men and was attracted to the smell of blood and death.
 She considered necrophilia an addiction.
 The interview was held in her apartment, which was a small studio filled with books, necrophilic drawings, and satanic adornments.
 She also had written a confession letter in which she claimed to have abused 20–40 male corpses.

+Tsutomu Miyazaki

+Tsutomu Miyazaki (1962–2008) was a Japanese serial killer who kidnapped and murdered four young girls aged four to seven in the late 1980s.
+When Miyazaki was arrested in July 1989 after attempting to abduct another girl, police found video tapes at his Tokyo apartment containing footage of sexual abuse of one of the girls' corpses.
+Miyazaki later confessed to engaging in sexual activity with the victims' bodies.

 Dennis Nilsen

 Dennis Nilsen (1945–2018) was a Scottish serial killer who had developed a connection between death and intimacy, later finding posing as a corpse a source of sexual arousal.
 In 1978, Nilsen committed his first murder and sexually violated the victim's corpse, keeping the body for months before disposal.
 Nilsen was reported to have sexually abused the corpses of various victims until his arrest.